• Skip to primary navigation

 Spirited Away is one of my favorite Ghibli films.
 It features Chihiro, a 10-year-old girl who is moving from her home with her parents.
 On the way to their new house, they find what is seemingly an abandoned amusement park.

 While exploring the park, Chihiro’s parents are turned into pigs.
-Chihiro then meets Haku, who tells her that the park is for spiritual beings and in order to save herself and her parents she must work for Yubaba, the witch that owns the bathhouse resort.
+Chihiro then meets Haku, who tells her that the park is for spiritual beings and that to save herself and her parents she must work for Yubaba, the witch that owns the bathhouse resort.

 MY NEIGHBOR TOTORO